nfdi4plants/ARC-specification/ISA-XLSX.md

 For submission or transfer, ISA-Tab files and associated data files MAY be packaged into an ISArchive, a zip file containing all the files together.

+## Investigation File

+The Investigation file fulfils four needs:

+1. to declare key entities, such as factors, protocols, which may be referenced in the other files
+2. to track provenance of the terminologies (controlled vocabularies or ontologies) there are used, where applicable
+3. to relate Assay files to Studies
+4. to relate each Study file to an Investigation (this only becomes necessary when two or more Study files need to be grouped).

+An Investigation file is structured as a table with vertical headings along the first column, and corresponding values in the subsequent columns.
+The following section headings MUST appear in the Investigation file (in order), and the study block (headings from `STUDY` to `STUDY CONTACTS`) can be repeated, one block per study associated with the investigation.

+> - `ONTOLOGY SOURCE REFERENCE`
+> - `INVESTIGATION`
+> - `INVESTIGATION PUBLICATIONS`
+> - `INVESTIGATION CONTACTS`
+> - `STUDY`
+> - `STUDY DESIGN DESCRIPTORS`
+> - `STUDY PUBLICATIONS`
+> - `STUDY FACTORS`
+> - `STUDY ASSAYS`
+> - `STUDY PROTOCOLS`
+> - `STUDY CONTACTS`

+## Study File

+## Assay File